 Figure 6-33.
 Selected account

 Proceed to Category.
-The platform has the similar behavior as in the Account field.
+The platform has a similar behavior as in the Account field.

 Figure 6-34.
 Selecting a category from a catalog

-Create the Part-time job catalog item.
+Create a Part-time job catalog item.
 Use any method you like.
 However, check that it is in the Income group.
 You can select a group of the item in the Parent field.

 Figure 6-35.
 New item of the Categories catalog

 You can always change item parameters, just open it by clicking the Open button in the document window.
 Also, you can find the item in the catalog list and double-click it.